Turkey national football team: 2020s

 In 2022–23 UEFA Nations League C, they were drawn in Group 1 with Luxembourg, the Faroe Islanders, Lithuania.
 They were promoted to League B after recording 13 points in six games.
 Their Nations League success not only rewarded them a playoff place should they fail to qualify directly, but also an easier draw in Group D with Croatia, Wales, Armenia, and Latvia.
 They subsequently qualified directly on 16 October 2023 and finished first on 19 November 2023.

 Turkey took part in Euro 2024 Group F together with Portugal, Czech Republic and play-off winner Georgia and finished the group in 2nd place.
 The team reached the quarter-finals by beating Austria 2–1, then lost to the Netherlands 2–1 and finished the tournament in 5th place.

+In 2024–25 UEFA Nations League B, they were drawn in Group 4 with Iceland, Montenegro, and Wales.
+Turkey finished second behind Wales following a 3–1 defeat to Montenegro in their final match.
+In the promotion play-offs against Hungary in March 2025, Turkey secured a 6–1 aggregate victory (3–1 and 3–0), earning promotion to League A for the first time and their first win over Hungary in 18 years.

+In the 2026 World Cup qualifiers, Turkey was drawn into Group E alongside European champions Spain, Georgia, and Bulgaria.
+Despite earning a 2–2 away draw against Spain in their final group match in November 2025 and winning both home and away matches against Bulgaria and Georgia, Turkiye finished second due to an inferior goal difference, largely influenced by a 0–6 home defeat earlier in September, and thus advanced to the play-offs for the second consecutive time.

+Drawn into Path C, Turkey defeated Romania 1–0 in the semi-finals in Istanbul on 26 March 2026, courtesy of a 53rd-minute goal by Ferdi Kadıoğlu.
+In the final, played away against Kosovo in Pristina on 31 March, Turkey secured a 1–0 victory through a 53rd-minute strike by Kerem Aktürkoğlu, qualifying for the 2026 FIFA World Cup, their first appearance in 24 years.

+At the 2026 FIFA World Cup, Turkey was in Group D (along with the USA, Australia and Paraguay) and was the second nation in the World Cup to be eliminated after Haiti; losing 0–2 to Australia in the opening match and then losing 0–1 to a 10-man Paraguay.
+Turkey had 62 shots in the first 2 games, scoring 0 goals.
+The team earned a late 3–2 victory in their final group match against co-hosts and group winners United States, but finished bottom of their group with three points.
+In the final match against the United States, Arda Guler became Turkey’s youngest World Cup goalscorer at age 21.
+Guler plays professional football for Real Madrid CF.

 2030s

-Turkey is set to take part of the UEFA Euro 2032 having automatically qualified as co-host along with Italy who also automatically qualified as co-host.
+Turkey is set to take part of the UEFA Euro 2032 having automatically qualified as co-host in October 2023 along with Italy who also automatically qualified as co-host.